jarrettfuller/jarrettfuller.github.io/about.md

                 </p>

 <h4>Studio</h4>
-                <p>I run a small Brooklyn-based design and editorial studio called <a href="http://twenty-six.design">twenty-six.design</a>.
+                <p>I take on select client projects at <a href="http://twenty-six.design">twenty-six.design</a>, a small design, editorial, and research studio.
 You can see recent work there.
-We're always taking on new clients.
                     </p>

 <h4>Newsletter</h4>